aspose-cells/Aspose.Cells-Products/cells/en/python-java/conversion/numbers-to-markdown/_index.md

 The following example demonstrates how to convert NUMBERS to MARKDOWN in Python.
 {{% blocks/products/pf/agp/text %}}

-Follow the easy steps to convert NUMBERS into MARKDOWN.
+Follow the easy steps to convert NUMBERS to MARKDOWN.
 Upload your NUMBERS file, then simply save it as MARKDOWN file.
 For both NUMBERS reading and MARKDOWN writing you can use fully qualified filenames.
 The output MARKDOWN content and formatting will be identical to the original NUMBERS document.

 {{% /blocks/products/pf/agp/text %}}